-Tablets were always going to come in useful for the elderly population; from their large high-resolution displays and buttons, to their grippable form factors, they are only slightly less portable than smartphones yet offer a world more functionality at a tap.
+Tablets have long been a useful accessory for elderly users.
+Combining large high-resolution displays and buttons with grippable form factors, they are only slightly less portable than smartphones yet offer a world more functionality at a tap.

-It can be hard to know what tablet to buy a senior, especially if they have not used one before.
-While it may be tempting to think that Apple offers the most intuitive tablet operating system out of today's vendors, Android has made great strides in simplifying the user experience - and there is a far greater number of devices running Google’s ubiquitous OS.
+It can be hard to know what's the best tablet to buy a senior, especially if they have not used one before.
+While it may be tempting to think that Apple offers the most intuitive tablet operating system out of today's vendors, Android has made great strides in simplifying the user experience - and there is a far greater number of devices running Google's OS.

-Which ever make of tablet you are looking to purchase either for yourself or for an elderly relative, you can't go wrong with our top picks for the best tablets for seniors below.
+Whichever make of tablet you are looking to purchase either for yourself or for an elderly relative, you can't go wrong with our top picks for the best tablets for seniors below.
 Looking for a Windows option specifically?
 You'll find one in our best Windows tablets buying guide.

 Best tablets for seniors - at a glance